itaibenamram/player-generator/README.md

 ### Current To-Do's:

-1. Implement the option to choose the amount of players generated via the command line.
-2. Implement a single generation type that prints to the console.
+1. Implement a single generation type that prints to the console.
-3. Define the requirements to create new sport models.
+3. Define the requirements to create new generator.
 4. Implement the option to save to different file types.
 5. Implement a test system for easier development.
 6. Continuously reworking the README.md :raised_hands: